-Oversight of the Climate Change Risk Assessment is delegated by the Board to the Risk & Capital Committee, who review our climaterelated risk exposures on at least an annual basis (last reviewed September 2022).
+Oversight of the Climate Change Risk Assessment is delegated by the Board to the Risk & Capital Committee, who review our climate-related risk exposures on at least an annual basis (last reviewed September 2022).
 This is delivered as part of Simplyhealth's overall risk management approach which includes:

-- Agreement of Board risk appetite statements

 - A risk management system

 - Regular risk monitoring and reporting

 - An effective risk and control culture

-Further information on each is provided on pages 113 to 131.
+Further information on each is provided on pages 58 to 65.